slcha25/DOM_Bookstore/README.md

 - **Backend API**:
   - [Bookstore API](https://bookstore-api-six.vercel.app/api) external service

-## Using a fake and reliable API for testing and prototyping.
+## :robot: Using a fake and reliable API for testing and prototyping.
    - hide API API keys using a .env.local or .env file.
    - use local env to fetch API in ADD and Delete function
 ```JavaScript